 We loved photographing this bride and her lovely veil.
 We didn't even realize how beautiful it was at first, but noticed it in the light.
-We started our coverage of this city hall wedding and really enjoyed taking the bride and groom around the building for some great photos.
+It was probably one of the most unique bridal veils we have ever photographed.
+We started our coverage of this San Francisco city hall wedding and really enjoyed taking the bride and groom around the building for some great photos.
 As the bride bent over to adjust her shoes, I noticed that her veil had a design in it and it was amazing.
 We asked her to open it up and saw the shape of it and realized that we had to try to highlight it in some way.
-We knew that the 3rd floor San Francisco city hall window was the perfect place because of the light coming in.
+We knew that the 3rd floor San Francisco city hall window was the perfect place because of the natural light coming in.
 We took a number of shots of the bride by herself like the one above and then we added the groom to some pictures too!

 It is always important to seize great photo opportunities like this and it reminds us the the importance of showing the back of the wedding gown and not just the front.
 We photographed this bride for a good 45 minutes before we even noticed the unique and beautiful shape and design of her veil.
 When a bride selects her wedding dress she wants to look good coming and going!
 We would also suggest that you let your San Francisco city hall wedding photographer about some the veil's attributes.
 We might have missed this one if we had not seen her bent over that the perfect angle.
 This gorgeous dress certainly accomplished that.

 Another option for showing off the veil - the bend back shot!